 In those cases, it doesn’t matter whether you put talcum powder under your soles or use oil; it is not silencing the squeaking noise.

 So, there are two methods to get rid of hidden moisture in the shoes and the suction noise.

 The first method is to lean your shoes up against your bathtub or wall in the bathroom, run a heater facing the shoes opening for about an hour, and close the bathroom door.
 This hot air will evaporate the moisture.

 The second method is to put your shoes in the dryer.
 Now, I don’t know the type of your shoes in which the moisture is trapped.

 Whatever shoe pair you’re wearing, first ask its manufacturer whether it is fine to put it in the dryer.

 If it’s fine, put your shoes for a shorter cycle in the dryer to remove any moisture, Hope, they will come out squeaky free.

 Squeaking Sound Due to High Foot Arch

-This type of farting sound is usually produced in sandals or Birkenstocks.
+This type of farting sound is usually produced in sandals like Birkenstocks or Chacos.
 It is similar to the sound you can make by pressing your hands together to form a vacuum and unsealing it.